santhoshkorukonda/artificer/README.md

 # Artificer
 Build dynamic HTML forms with Artificer using JSON.
+It is a wrapper on the top of [Laravel Collective Html](https://laravelcollective.com/docs/5.3/html).

 ## Introduction
 Artificer provides a simple API to generate HTML forms by storing its schema in JSON.
 It caches the generated HTML form for later requests which improves speed in generation and serving forms.